Magnetic Mapping with Hammer Missions

-Hammer is an adaptive flight automation platform for DJI drones that enables precise and automated data capture for a number of different use-cases.
+Hammer Missions is an adaptive flight planning & data processing platform for DJI drones that enables precise and automated data capture for a number of different use-cases.

 In this tutorial, we will focus on magnetic mapping missions.

 Overview — Magnetic Mapping